IBM-Swift/iOSSampleKituraKit/KituraiOS/README.md

 }
 ```

-The above code illustrates how a post method is called on the client using the parameters that have been passed in, which throws an error if the item failed to be created.

-The next function allows all content from the server to be read:
+The next function allows all content from the server to be read.
+This shows a get function being called on the client.
+No parameters are passed in as it responds with all data present on the root path.
+All data that is returned has to conform to the ToDo item, and is added to the LocalToDo struct in the Model.swift file:

 ```swift
 func readAll() {